anemostec/wifiFPV/README.md

 Verify that a 5.8Ghz wifi usb dongle is well connected Plug in the power

-After started, connect the wifi hotspot anemos-ap, password anemostec
+After started, with your smartphone, connect to the wifi hotspot anemos-ap, password anemostec

-By using FPV_VR you will see the low latency video flowing.
+By using the FPV_VR App you will see the low latency video flowing on port 5600.